Gargar, Armenia: History

-Tourism

-Bed and breakfast

-Being very close to the Stepanavan Dendropark, Gargar is an attractive tourist destination for local and foreign visitors.
-Currently, there are 7 bed and breakfast homes available in the village.

-Pilgrimage sites in Gargar
+Historical heritage sites

 Amenaprkich

 While escaping from their enemies during a war that ravaged their lands in the 19th century, a group of villagers took shelter in a small hut.
 Despite many attempts by the enemy to breach the hut, it stood intact.
 As a result of their miraculous survival, the villagers created this pilgrimage site and named it "Amenaprkitch" which essentially translates to "Savior of all."
 According to their folklore, every wish that you make here will come true.

 Surp Nshan

 According to their local history, "some pilgrims sat by the side of a road to rest while passing through this part of the village.
 One night one of the pilgrims dreamt that light descended from the sky upon this very place.
 The pilgrims returned to the exact location and built a shrine here, naming it “Sur Nshan” which translates to "Holy Sign".

 Surp Hovhannes Church

-Sourp Hovhannes Church was built in 1905-1907; it was built by Greek and Armenian architects with the funds of the villagers.
+Surp Hovhannes Church was built in 1905–1907; it was built by Greek and Armenian architects with the funds of the villagers.
 The church bell was brought from Tula, Russia and is still found in the church.
-Many typical religious rituals still take place in the church: Christmastide, Christenings, Weddings, and so on.
+Many typical religious rituals still take place in the church: Christmastide, baptisms, weddings, and so on.